wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 In the Noise test case, it had already established that large vehicles need special measures, like turning circles, to be able to operate.
 It is established in planning that new developments reduce danger entering the road by improving line of site.

-Yet at the same time the planning process has allowed accelerated development of the area and left some residents to feel the brunt of the over use of limited infrastrucure, such as narrow roads with no pavment or off road parking.
+Yet at the same time the planning process has allowed accelerated development of the area and left some residents to feel the brunt of the over use of limited infrastructure, such as the narrow road with no pavement or off road parking at the test case.

-Clearly the Planning process needs a review as it is not acting in the best interest of all parties when alloating infrastrucure access.
-In particular, the test case shows the planning process is either un-aware of the danger of increasing traffic to current residence or ignoring that for the benefit of developers.
+Clearly the Planning process needs a review as it is not acting in the best interest of all parties when allocating infrastructure access.
+In particular, the test case shows the planning process is either unaware of the danger of increasing traffic to current residence or ignoring that for the benefit of developers.

 The new charts of exact time between vehicles is now possible with the new spreadsheet.
 This one is from 12:15 02-03-2016.
 The time between vehicles was further reduced when the evening of 07-03-2016 was surveyed the average time between vehicles dropped to a 7 second average.
-It was also noted further information was available on wait times to exit, for instance there were extended periods in all surveys where time between vihicles is less than 7 seconds....
+It was also noted further information was available on wait times to exit, for instance there were extended periods in all surveys where time between vehicles is less than 7 seconds....

 ![alt tag](charts/TrafficSurvey.Time.OutVehicles.v.AverageTimeBetweenVehiclesOut.12.15..2016-03-01.jpg)